A good onboarding process is what makes a good sales rep a GREAT sales rep. Imagine this scenario:

 - Once sales reps are familiar with the product & the market – they need to learn the ropes.
 The sales cycle, the processes, the customer journey, the tech – everything.

 - Along with understanding the work, the reps need to fit in as well.
-An onboarding kit is a great way to welcome new reps in the family and give a vibe check at the same time of the company culture and the environment.
+A sales onboard training kit is a great way to welcome new reps in the family and give a vibe check at the same time of the company culture and the environment.

 31-60: Executing all the learnings